mattiadr/SDP-Astar/doc/DOCUMENTATION.md

 The proposed problem requires to compare the performance of different parallel implementations of the path-planning algorithm A*.

-The main problems of the parallel versions compared to the sequential ones are the exploration of already explored nodes and the termination condition.
+The main problems of the parallel versions compared to the sequential ones are the division of work between the different threads and the termination condition.

-The first problem is solved assigning each node to a different thread using an hash function so that each thread can keep track of the already explored nodes and avoid unnecessary work.
+The first problem is solved by assigning each node to a different thread using an hash function so that each thread can keep track of the already explored nodes and avoid repeating work.

 The second problem has proven to be the main obstacle we found when implementing the parallel versions of A*.
-In the sequential version once a path is found we are sure that is the best path we can find given the start and end points.
-In the parallel version instead we cannot be sure of the order of exploration of the nodes, so we have to keep exploring until all the paths remaining are surely worse than the best found.
-In simple graphs this will allow the sequential version to explore a minimal part of the graph resulting in better performance than the parallel one.
+The first path found by the sequential version is always the best path from the start to the end position, so we can terminate the algorithm immediately.
+This is not true for the parallel version since we can't be sure of the order of exploration of the nodes, so we have to keep exploring until all the remaining (partial) paths are worse than the current best.
+Because of the need to explore more paths than needed we expect parallel algorithms to achieve better performance on more complex graphs.

 ## Implementation

-We chose to develop a sequential version to use for reference and 2 parallel versions.
-One based on shared memory and the other one on message passing.
+We developed a sequential version to use for reference and 2 parallel versions: the first based on shared memory and the second on message passing.

 The algorithms are implemented in C++ with additional boost libraries:

 - `boost/graph/adjacency_list` - Graph library used to store the graph as an adjacency list.
 - `boost/lockfree/queue` - Lock-free queues used to implement message-passing queues

 In each version of the algorithm we implemented the openSets with a `std::priority_queue` sorted by the estimated path length of that node.

-The cost to come to each node and the parent lookup table are stored in dynamically allocated arrays.
-We also tried to use `std::unordered_map` to lower memory usage, but the loss of performance was not worth it.
+We initially used the standard library implementation of hash maps (`std::unordered_maps`) for the  "cost to come" and parent lookup tables, but we noticed they caused performance and synchronization issues, so we opted to use dynamically allocated array to solve them.
+We think the higher memory usage of this solution was worth it for the performance improvements.

 ### Input file

-The input file represents a 2D map of nodes, each with a couple of coordinates _(x, y)_ that will be imported as an undirected weighted graph.
+The input file represents a 2D map of nodes, each defined as a couple of coordinates _(x, y)_ that will be imported as an undirected weighted graph.

 The graph files are provided as text files with a specific format: